Last modified: 2020-05-19 | Approximate reading time 4 mins

 Fill out the form so that we can put you in contact with certified contractors from our network

 One of the main problems with flat roofs is waterproofness.
 Applying a coat of protective paint can be a great option to fix this situation.
-Due to the fact that it helps block sun rays, it will also act to protect the asphalt.
+Since it helps block sun rays, it will also act to protect the asphalt.

 Debris accumulation is a situation that can quickly turn into a major problem.
-Therefore, it has to be taken care of quickly and on a regular basis.
+Therefore, it has to be taken care of quickly and regularly.
 During the inspection process, set aside a bit of time to clean the roof and the eavestroughs, removing any branches, leaves, moss, rocks and any other element which could potentially cause damage.

 This advice is especially important when talking about flat roofs that are covered with a layer of gravel, as the wind tends to displace the small rocks.